Philadelphia Weather: Warmer Temperatures Stick Around Despite Unsettled Start To Work Week

 The rain chances will end Wednesday night as much drier air in association with high pressure builds in across the region.

-Thursday will be sunny, cooler, and comfortable before our next rain chance quickly takes shape in the form of a coastal low on Friday.MORE NEWS: New Jersey Man On Mission To Make Sure Every Graduating Collingswood High School Senior Gets Yearbook
+Thursday will be sunny, cooler, and comfortable before our next rain chance quickly takes shape in the form of a coastal low on Friday.MORE NEWS: Philadelphia Police: 2 Teens Shot In Olney

 Stay with the Eyewitness News Weather Team for the region’s latest forecast.